-Circus Animal Cookie Cheesecake Cheeseball: Cream cheese, cookie mix, and circus animal cookies all rolled in nonpareil rainbow sprinkles make up this festive cheesecake cheeseball.
+This Circus Animal Cookie Cheesecake Cheeseball is made with cream cheese, cookie mix, and circus animal cookies all rolled in nonpareil rainbow sprinkles.

 I’m glad to meet you.